elviskahoro/elviskahoro/README.md

 [Erdos #2](https://pages.pomona.edu/~sg064747/PAPERS/PRBTP.pdf)

 I work at [Reflex](https://reflex.dev)--an open-source framework empowering Python developers to build internal data, AI and web apps faster + [with no JavaScript.](https://reflex.dev/docs/getting-started/introduction/) Build both your [frontend and backend in a single language,](https://reflex.dev/docs/getting-started/how-reflex-works/) Python (pip install reflex).

+Prior to this I was at [Warp](https://warp.dev), a modern cross-platform GPU-accelerated cloud-backed terminal (written in Rust) with AI built in!

 Some tools that give me joy: